andreasabel/inCode/entry/enhancing-functor-structures-step-by-step-2.md

 process when writing something similar.
 I needed to provide documentation, a json parser, and a json serializer for a collection of data formats that I had.
 At first I had written three separate systems, and wrote all three separately for each format.
-But I struggled with keeping all of them in sync, and everything clicked when I realized I could combine the documentation generator and the parser generation.
+I struggled with keeping all of them in sync, but everything clicked when I realized I could combine the documentation generator and the parser generation.
 I looked at my serializer system with regret on how it had to be a separate thing.
 But then I stared really really hard at it, and all of a sudden the idea of uniting all three of them became something I realized was worthwhile.

 It really was a truly "step-by-step" process...and I think it's pretty rare that these fully formed united abstractions just pop out of your brain without going